-According to the classification of Coombs and Gell, bullous pemphigoid is a type II allergic reaction (cytotoxic reaction).
-Production of IgG autoantibodies (IgG1- and IgG4-Ak): Targets are hemidesmosomal antigens, bullous pemphigoid antigen 1 (BP230; bullous pemphigoid 230-kDa protein) and bullous pemphigoid antigen 2 (BP180; bullous pemphigoid 180-kDa protein = collagen type XVII).
+Bullous pemphigoid is a type II allergic reaction (cytotoxic reaction) according to the classification of Coombs and Gell.
+Formation of IgG autoantibodies (IgG1- and IgG4-Ak): Targets are hemidesmosomal antigens, bullous pemphigoid antigen 1 (BP230; bullous pemphigoid 230-kDa protein) and bullous pemphigoid antigen 2 (BP180; bullous pemphigoid 180-kDa protein= collagen type XVII).
 BP180, also known as type XVII collagen or BPAg2, is a transmembrane glycoprotein with a so-called type II orientation (the NH2 terminus is intracellular, the -COOH terminus is extracellular).
-Parts of the extracellular terminus (NC161 domain) act as immunodominant segments.
-BP230 (BPAg1) is intracellular and part of the hemidesmonsomal plaque.
+Portions of the extracellular terminus (NC161 domain) act as immunodominant segments.
+BP230 (BPAg1) lies intracellularly and is part of the hemidesmonsomal plaque.
 Its carboxyl end binds to keratin filaments.

-Apparently IgE autoantibodies against the NC16A epitope of the BP 180 protein also play a pathogenetic role (these apparently only occur together with IgG-AK).
-The formation of the antigen-antibody complexes leads to complement mediated chemotactic attraction of inflammatory cells or to the release of proteases.
-Serum levels of autoantibodies against the immunodominant NC16A domain of BP180 correlate with the disease activity of the disease.
+Apparently, IgE autoantibodies against the NC16A epitope of the BP 180 protein also play a pathogenetic role (these apparently only occur together with IgG-AK).
+The formation of the antigen-antibody complexes leads to complement-mediated chemotactic attraction of inflammatory cells or to the release of proteases.
+Serum levels of autoantibodies against the immunodominant NC16A domain of BP180 correlate with disease activity.

-A special form of bullous pemphigoid seems to be the anti-p200 pemphigoid.
+A special form of bullous pemphigoid appears to be anti-p200 pemphigoid.

-The disease occurs less frequently as a paraneoplastic syndrome (paraneoplastic bullous pemphigoid), e.g. in prostate carcinoma, rectal carcinoma, bronchial carcinoma (Giacaman A et al. 2018).
+More rarely, the disease occurs as a paraneoplastic syndrome (paraneoplastic bullous pemphigoid), e.g. in prostate carcinoma, rectal carcinoma, bronchial carcinoma (Giacaman A et al. 2018).

-The following drugs and therapeutic methods are discussed as triggers of bullous pemphigoid:
+The following drugs and therapeutic procedures are discussed as triggers of bullous pemphgoid: